 "How come girls don't have a penis?"

 4 to 5 years of age.
-Your child may begin to show an interest in basic sexuality, both her own and that of the opposite sex.
-She may ask where babies come from.
-She may want to know why boys' and girls' bodies are different.
-She may also touch her own genitals and may even show an interest in the genitals of other children.
-These are not adult sexual activities, but signs of normal interest.
-However, your child needs to learn what is all right to do and what is not.
-Setting limits to exploration is really a family matter.
-You may decide to teach your child the following:
+Your child may begin to show an interest in basic sexuality, both their own and that of another sex.
+They may ask where babies come from or why male and female bodies are different.
+They may touch their own genitals and may even show an interest in the genitals of other children.

 "Why do some men like other men?"

 It is important to help your child understand sexuality in a healthy way.
-Lessons and values he learns at this age will stay with him as an adult.
+Lessons and values they learn at this age will stay with them as an adult.
 It will encourage meaningful adult relationships later.

-At this age, your child will be going through many changes that will prepare her for puberty.
-As she becomes more and more aware of her sexuality, it is important that you talk to her about delaying sexual intercourse until she is older.
-You should also talk about contraception and sexually transmitted diseases (STDs), especially AIDS.
-Be sure she understands how these diseases can spread and how she can protect herself from them and from pregnancy.
-Teaching your child to be sexually responsible is one of the most important lessons in her life.
+At this age, your child will be going through many changes that will prepare them for puberty.
+As they become more and more aware of their sexuality, it is important that you talk to them about delaying sexual intercourse until they are older.
+You should also talk with them about consent for sexual activity.

-Talking about sex and sexuality gives you a chance to share your values and beliefs with your child.
-Sometimes the topic or the questions may seem embarrassing, but your child needs to know there is always a reliable, honest source she can turn to for answers—you.
+Talking about sex and sexuality gives you a chance to share your knowledge, values and beliefs with your child.
+Sometimes the topic or the questions may seem embarrassing, but your child needs to know there is always a reliable, honest source they can turn to for answers—you.